manuel12/fluent-css/README.md

 ![Heading example](demo/div.png)

-...add the .custom-container and .bg-blue classes to such div in order to change it to a custom container with a blue background...
+...add the _.custom-container_ and _.bg-blue_ classes to such div in order to change it to a custom container with a blue background...

     <div class="custom-container bg-blue">
       <h1>Restaurant Reservation System</h1>
       ...
     </div>

-...and it will end up looking like this.
+...and it will end up looking like this:

 ![Heading example](demo/styled-div.png)